Conclusion of Santa Rosa de Cucunati Latrine Project – Panama

 Project Goals:

 The goal of this project was to provide more latrines in the community of Santa Rosa.
 When I first arrived in August 2013, there were no composting latrines being used.
 At the close of the project there are now 8 composting latrines in the community of Santa Rosa.
 Households who participated in the project had to attend a health seminar as well as a latrine maintenance workshop to qualify for the project.
 In the health seminar, community members learned about hand washing and disease prevention, and water treatment and storage.
-The latrine maintenance seminar included information on how to extract the compost after a year and the types of plants and trees it can be used to fertilize.
+The latrine maintenance seminar included information on how to extract the compost after a year and the types of plants and trees Material for the projectit can be used to fertilize.
 While the target group was Santa Rosa, the seminars and some work days were also attended by people from neighboring communities.

 Difficulties: